Skip to content

 Parallelism and quantization

-The analytical latency models (roofline, cross-model, trained-roofline) model tensor parallelism (TP).
+The analytical latency models (roofline, trained-physics) model tensor parallelism (TP).
 Data parallelism (DP) and expert parallelism (EP) are not yet modeled.
-Quantized weight precision is auto-detected and used for weight bandwidth and KV capacity calculations in all analytical backends.
+Quantized weight precision is auto-detected and used for weight bandwidth and KV capacity calculations.
 Supported formats: GPTQ, AWQ, FP8, and compressed-tensors (via quantization_config), plus model name conventions (e.g., w4a16, FP8).

 MFU Calibration (Updated March 2026)